mech/Learning-Notes/FrontEnd/JavaScript/React/Routing.md

 Webpack treats `import()` as a split-point and puts the requested module in a separate chunk.

-Make your main `<App>` simple and only have several Matches to the routes.
+Make your main `<App>` simple and only have several <Route> to the routes.
 In this way you can then use code splitting easily and not concern with overlapping routes.

 ```js
 // Inside <App>...